Environmental Toxic Chemical Contamination Case Experience

 Consumer Class Action Case Experience

 The Hannon Law Firm, LLC has significant expertise in prosecuting class actions for recovering damages for harm caused to large numbers of persons.
-As discussed above, the Firm has successfully certified, and taken to trial or settled environmental class actions in Missouri, Arizona, Colorado and Wisconsin.
+The Firm has successfully certified, and taken to trial or settled environmental class actions in Missouri, Arizona, Colorado and Wisconsin.

-The Firm’s experience in class actions is not limited to environmental law.
+In addition to the Firm’s extensive experience experience in environmental class actions the Firm is actively involved in consumer class actions around the country.
 For example, the Firm served as co-counsel in a successful class action for attorney malpractice for the failure to properly settle a class case for ERISA benefits for Coastal Mini-Mart station owners.
 In 2003, the Firm and its co-counsel achieved class action status for claims for automobile insurance benefits against State Farm.
 In March, 2016 the Court appointed Kevin Hannon to be a member of the executive committee in a multi-district class action involving two companies operating daily fantasy sports web sites, marketed to residents of Colorado and other states in a manner that violates state law.

 Firestone v.
 Fanduel, Inc. and DraftKings, Inc, Civil Action No. 15-cv-02376-CMA-CBS.
 (D. Colo); transferred to In Re: Daily Fantasy Sports Litigation, Case No. 1:16-md-02677-GAO, United States District Court, District of Massachusetts (class action; status pending MDL) (class action for economic losses from daily fantasy sports participation).